Discover the hidden sights and scenery of Australia's premium wine region.

 Have a great escape

-The Margaret River Gourmet Escape, held annually in late November, gives you the opportunity to taste amazing wines, eat top quality local produce, and rub shoulders with more than 50 world-famous chefs, all in the heart of the Leeuwin Estate vineyard.
-The event centres around the Gourmet Village, where attractions include hands-on masterclasses, tasting sessions and a Chef’s Theatre where chefs demonstrate their tips and tricks.
+The Western Australia Gourmet Escape, held annually in late November, gives you the opportunity to taste amazing wines, eat top quality local produce, and rub shoulders with more than 50 world-famous chefs, all in the heart of the Leeuwin Estate vineyard.
+Gourmet Escape centres around the Gourmet Village, where attractions include hands-on masterclasses, tasting sessions and a Chef’s Theatre where chefs demonstrate their tips and tricks.
 You can learn more about local produce through a series of talks, at which you get to meet the makers.
-There are also book signings by famous chefs such as Nigella Lawson, Rick Stein and Guy Grossi.
+There are also book signings by famous chefs who in the past have included Nigella Lawson, Rick Stein and Guy Grossi.